Xubuntu 21.10 "Impish Indri" Released

 Xubuntu installer showing installation options.

-When installing from the main ISO, you have an option to perform a "Normal" or "Minimal" installation.
+When installing from the main ISO, you can choose to perform a “Normal” or “Minimal” installation.

 A small chart showing disk and memory usage differences for each Xubuntu version.